Bandyer/Bandyer-Chat-Widget/README.md

 | userAlias | String | User alias of the user |
 | status | String | Current status ('online', 'offline') |

+### Dial Events

+The dial events let you know when one of the two users takes an action that will bring the call into a new state

 #### Incoming call